gsuttie/AzureResourceGraphExamples/README.md

 This first example was demo'd at ExpertsLive EU in Prague by @ExchangeGodess

+To read more about Azure Resource Graph and to get started take a look @ https://docs.microsoft.com/en-us/azure/governance/resource-graph/samples/starter?tabs=azure-cli

 The example Dashboard look like the screen shot below

 ![Example Aazure Resource Graph Dashboard](https://github.com/gsuttie/AzureResourceGraphExamples/blob/master/arg.PNG)